fts-bulgaria/D365BC_BGLocalization/en/index.md

 In the **User setup** **-- Card** **Usersetup** page there is an additional field called **Posting date** **\<\>** **Work date**.
 If this field is checked, the system will not check for differences between the posting date and work date when an order or a sales invoice is posted.

 The **Edit Sales document\`s price and discounts** field allows you to restrict a user from editing prices and discounts along the lines of the sales document.
 By default, users are created with their edit rights disabled.
-In this case, they can only select Item along the lines of the sales document.
 If users need to have edit rights, you must select the option **Full Access**.

 <img src="/D365BC_BGLocalization/en/media/image102.png" width="627" height="126" />